Dynamic Precise and Imprecise Probability Kinematics: Acknowledgements

 \section{Acknowledgements}

-The authors thank Sayan Murkherjee for inspiring this project and helpful discussions, Teddy Seidenfeld for a fruitful discussion about the commutativity of dynamic probability kinematics, and Xiao-Li Meng for an insightful dialogue on information theory.
-Research of R. Gong is supported in part by the National Science Foundation (DMS-1916002).
-M. Caprio too would like to acknowledge partial funding by the National Science Foundation (CCF-1934964).
+The authors thank Sayan Murkherjee for inspiring this project and helpful discussions, Teddy Seidenfeld for a fruitful discussion about the commutativity of dynamic probability kinematics, Xiao-Li Meng for an insightful dialogue on information theory, and Alessandro Zito for his help with Figure \ref{fig1}.
+Research of Ruobin Gong is supported in part by the National Science Foundation (DMS-1916002).
+Michele Caprio would like to acknowledge partial funding by the National Science Foundation (CCF-1934964) and the Army Research Office (ARO MURI W911NF2010080).